m-z-b/ottawa-speedcams/README.md

   5. Choose how near you have to approach the Camera to get a warning, and what the appropriate warning should be.

+## Garmin Users

+Grab the `Speed_Cameras.csv` from this repository.

+  1. Download and install the **POILoader** software from the Garmin website.
+  2. Connect your Garmin device to your computer.
+  3. Run the POI Loader program and follow its instructions.
+  4. Select the folder containing the `Speed_Cameras.csv` file.
+  5. Select the option to _Install new custom POIs onto your device_.
+  6. **Select _Manual_ mode, not _Express_ mode.**
+  7. Set the option to warn when within (say) 150m of a POI - if you need a greater distance you're driving much too fast.
+  8. Upload to the GPS.
+Restart the device.
+  9. If you browse the Points of Interest Categories, you should find the speed cameras under__Custom POIs_.

+## Other Device Users

+There is probably a way of importing the `Speed_Cameras.csv` file.
+If you're a developer, issue a pull request to:
+ - Update the instructions in this document
+ - Modify the `speedcams.py` file to generate another format.

+# Developer?

 ## Files not up-to-date and know a little Python?

   1. Clone this repo and cd into the repo directory.
+  2. Experienced pythonista? `uv run speedcams.py` should update the files.
-  2. Install the `pyov2` package.
+  3. No `uv`?
+Install the `pyov2` package.
-  3. Run `python speedcams.py` to generate an updated `Speed_Cameras.ov2` file
+  4. Run `python speedcams.py` to generate an updated `Speed_Cameras.ov2` file
-  4. If you know what you're doing, Issue a pull request
+  5. If you know what you're doing, Issue a pull request
-  5. If you're not quite sure, create an issue requesting an update.
+  6. If you're not quite sure, create an issue requesting an update.
-  6. API call not working - see below.
+  7. API call not working - see below.

 ## If you have graphic design abilities...